Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The average total in Cowboys games this season is 51.6, 2.9 points fewer than Sunday's total of 54.5.

-- In 2020, games involving the Falcons have averaged a total of 47.2 points, 7.3 fewer than this game's set over/under.
+- The 47.2 PPG average total in Falcons games this season is 7.3 points fewer than this game's over/under.

 Cowboys stats and trends

+- Dallas has played eight games, with seven wins against the spread.

-- This season, the Cowboys are winless ATS when entering a game as a favorite of 8.5 points or more.
+- The Cowboys have yet to cover the spread this season when favored by 8.5 points or more.

-- Dallas' games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- Dallas' games this year have hit the over on five of eight set point totals (62.5%).

+- The Cowboys average 30.1 points per game, comparable to the 27.5 per matchup the Falcons allow.

-- When Dallas scores more than 27.5 points, it is 5-0 against the spread and 4-1 overall.
+- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 27.5 points.

 - This year, the Cowboys have turned the ball over 11 times, four more than the Falcons' takeaways (7).